riccardomerolla/zeebe-worker-scala-template/README.md

 ## How to Use

-The main method is in `Worker.java`.
+The main method is in `Worker.scala`.
 It requires a couple of environment variables to run.

 ### Connection Setup